SymbioticEDA/MARLANN/arch.md

 - Broadcast (`1xh`): Like select, but broadcast to multiple chips.
 (Only valid for write-only transactions.) the 4 LSB bits select the chips.

+And for fast transfer of data between chips:

+- XferSrc (`04h`): Followed by two bytes address.
+Enable xfer-dst mode and save that src address.

+- XferDst (`05h`): Followed by two bytes address.
+Enable xfer-dst mode and save that dst address.

+- Xfer (`06h`): Sent to src and dst nodes via broadcast.
+Followed by a dummy byte for transfering control of the I/O lines to the src chip.
+The src chip will then send data starting at the stored src addr, and the dst chips will store that data at the stored dst addr.

 Sequencer code
 --------------